spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/fulfillment-app-feature-overview.md

 * Product image
 * Quantity to be picked

-Based on the picklist, the warehouse user gathers and prepares the items for shipping.
+Based on a picklist, the warehouse user gathers and prepares the items for shipping.

 The information within will also allow you to quickly restock inventory as required.

+![screenshot with a piklist]

 ### Picklist generation strategies